JeremyT21/SpamDetection_API/README.md

 # Spam Detection Program

 ## Project Overview
 Spam Detector is a program we designed to filter our spam emails using a unigram approach.
-The program reads a dataset of emails(spam and non-spam) to train and recognize whether new emails are spam.
+The program reads a dataset of emails (spam and non-spam / ham) to train and recognize whether new emails are spam.
 It calculates probabilities based on the frequency of words in the emails.
 The project includes two main componets: a server-side application for training and testing the model, and a web client application to display the results.

 **Group Members:**
 Jeremy Thummel,